On linear convergence of two decentralized algorithms: Numerical Experiments The datasets generated during and/or analysed during the current study are available from the corresponding author on reasonable request.

 The result with $m_{i}=1$ is illustrated in Fig.~\ref{img1}.
 Because we have $n>p$, the function $\bar f(x)$ is strongly convex with probability one.
 NIDS requires the least number of iteration to attain the expected tolerance.
 Meanwhile, EXTRA with our proposed stepsize has better performance than that given in~\cite{Shi2015}.

-Then we set $m_{i}=10$ in Fig.~\ref{img2}.
+Then, we set $m_{i}=10$ in Fig.~\ref{img2}.
 In this case, individual functions $f_i(x)$ and $\vf(\vx)$ are strongly convex.
 NIDS and EXTRA with the largest stepsize lead the performance.
 Here two results of EXTRA are the same as that of NIDS although they are set with different stepsizes.
 The observation may indicate that there is an optimal choice of stepsize between $\alpha_{2}$ and $\alpha_{3}$ for both EXTRA and NIDS.
-By setting $\alpha_{5}=\frac{5+3\lambda_{\min}(\vW)}{40+\mu_{\bar{f}}}$ for EXTRA and $\alpha_{6}=\frac{2}{10+\mu_{\bar{f}}}$, we have the comparison of these algorithms in Fig.~\ref{img4}.
+By setting $\alpha_{5}=\frac{5+3\lambda_{\min}(\vW)}{40+\mu_{\bar{f}}}$ for EXTRA and $\alpha_{6}=\frac{2}{10+\mu_{\bar{f}}}$, we compare these algorithms in Fig.~\ref{img4}.
 This figure suggests that the optimal stepsize may depends on the problem/functions.
-How to find the optimal stepsize is an important research topic, and it is beyond the scope of this paper.
+How to find the optimal stepsize is an important research topic and beyond the scope of this paper.